Let me love you before you’re not little anymore.

 I believe in you.

-A child needs to hear that they are loved in all situations.
+Children need to hear they are loved in all situations.

 Say it when they wake up and before they go to sleep.